Skip to main content

 Spawn order (in launch)

-The launch spawns zero_torque_controller active independently — so even if mode_manager dies, the robot is in the safe state.
+The launch spawns zero_torque_controller active independently — so the robot boots into the safe zero-torque state regardless of whether joy_teleop is running (enable_joy_teleop:=false skips it entirely).